 To be honest, I don’t even have to talk about how great Jones is.
 All I am gonna do is show the weakness in the other fighters that have been argued for the GOAT and show how Jones doesn’t have that same weakness.

 Now let’s compare that to Jones resume.
-Jones has been undefeated for eight years (and counting) and has won 23 wins in a row.
-During that streak, he has beaten top fighters like Ryan Bader, Mauricio “Shogun” Rua, Quinton Jackson, Lyota Machida, Rashad Evans, Vitor Belfort, Chael Sonnen, Alexander Gustafsson, Glover Teixeira, and Daniel Cormier.
+Jones has been undefeated for eight years (and counting) and has won 24 wins in a row.
+During that streak, he has beaten top fighters like Ryan Bader, Mauricio “Shogun” Rua, Quinton Jackson, Lyota Machida, Rashad Evans, Vitor Belfort, Chael Sonnen, Alexander Gustafsson, Glover Teixeira, and Daniel Cormier (twice).
 The resumes aren’t even close.

 So on to Demetrious Johnson.
 Johnson is a wizard and so technically good, but against who?
 Johnson is considered the greatest flyweight ever.
 Who are the other great flyweights?
 Joseph Benavidez?
 Henry Cejudo?
 John Dodson?
 Ian McCall?.
 Now Jones is considered the greatest Light Heavyweight ever.
 That is a title chosen over Chuck Liddell, Randy Couture, Dan Henderson, Mauricio Shogun, Wanderlei Silva, Quinton Jackson, Kazushi Sakuraba, Tito Ortiz, Vitor Belfort, Forrest Griffin, Rashad Evans, Lyota Machida, Daniel Cormier.
 Should I keep going?
 Let’s not forget that Johnson has never beaten a UFC champion, while Jones has beaten six of them.

 Lastly is Georges St. Pierre.
 I love him.
 However, he was so conservative.
 He was the king of lay and pray.
-Jones was exciting.
+Jones is exciting.
 He dominated a fight with standing elbows.
 He dominated with spinning kicks, spinning back punches, and spinning elbows.
 He has even suplexed an opponent.
-St. Pierre stopped one fighter during a title defense, while Jones has stopped four opponents during title defenses.
+St. Pierre stopped one fighter during a title defense, while Jones has stopped six opponents during title fights.

 So when people talk about Jones the only negative the usually say about him is he doesn’t have any longevity.
 He doesn’t?
-He has 17 wins in the UFC, the same as Silva.
-Only three less than St. Pierre.
+He has 18 wins in the UFC, more than Silva.
+Only two less than St. Pierre.

 The other negative against Jones is his out of the cage issues.
 Those issues have nothing to do with how great of a fighter he is.
 This argument isn’t that Jones is a great person or great ambassador of the sport.
 It is that he is the greatest fighter ever.

 Jon Jones is the youngest champion in UFC history.
-The scary thing is at 29 years old, we might not have even seen his prime yet.
-Sure he has some major drug issues but If he can clean, we might even see the best Jon Jones ever.
+The scary thing is at 30 years old, we might not have even seen his prime yet.
+Sure he has some major drug issues but if he can get/stay clean, we might even see the best Jon Jones ever.

 So in closing, Jones has the skills, record, and resumes to be the slam dunk greatest fighter of All-Time.